 - Request a callback (queue).
-See "Requesting a Callback (Queuing the Telephone)" below. - Camp-on to the busy extension.
-See "Using Camp-on" below. - Leave a message.
-See "Leaving Messages at Other Extensions" on page 55.
+See ""Requesting a Callback (Queuing the Phone)" on page 21". - Camp-on to the busy extension.
+See "Using Camp-on" on page 21. - Leave a message.
+See "Leaving Messages at Other Extensions" on page 53.

-Requesting a Callback (Queuing the Telephone)
+Requesting a Callback (Queuing the Phone)

-When you request a callback (queue the telephone), the system calls you when the extension is available and places a call to the telephone.
+When you request a callback (queue the phone), the system calls you when the extension is available and places a call to the telephone.